Selfish genetic element: Genomic imprinting

 Another sort of conflict that genomes face is that between the mother and father competing for control of gene expression in the offspring, including the complete silencing of one parental allele.
 Due to differences in methylation status of gametes, there is an inherent asymmetry to the maternal and paternal genomes that can be used to drive a differential parent-of-origin expression.
 This results in a violation of Mendel's rules at the level of expression, not transmission, but if the gene expression affects fitness, it can amount to a similar result.

 Imprinting seems like a maladaptive phenomenon, since it essentially means giving up diploidy, and heterozygotes for one defective allele are in trouble if the active allele is the one that is silenced.
 Several human diseases, such as Prader-Willi and Angelman syndromes, are associated with defects in imprinted genes.
 The asymmetry of maternal and paternal expression suggests that some kind of conflict between these two genomes might be driving the evolution of imprinting.
 In particular, several genes in placental mammals display expression of paternal genes that maximize offspring growth, and maternal genes that tend to keep that growth in check.
 Many other conflict-based theories about the evolution of genomic imprinting have been put forward.

 At the same time, genomic or sexual conflict are not the only possible mechanisms whereby imprinting can evolve.
 Several molecular mechanisms for genomic imprinting have been described, and all have the aspect that maternally and paternally derived alleles are made to have distinct epigenetic marks, in particular the degree of methylation of cytosines.
 An important point to note regarding genomic imprinting is that it is quite heterogeneous, with different mechanisms and different consequences of having single parent-of-origin expression.
 For example, examining the imprinting status of closely related species allows one to see that a gene that is moved by an inversion into close proximity of imprinted genes may itself acquire an imprinted status, even if there is no particular fitness consequence of the imprinting.

 Greenbeards

 A greenbeard gene is a gene that has the ability to recognize copies of itself in other individuals and then make its carrier act preferentially toward such individuals.
-The name itself comes from thought-experiment first presented by Bill Hamilton and then it was developed and given its current name by Richard Dawkins in The Selfish Gene.
+The name itself comes from thought-experiment first presented by William Hamilton and then it was developed and given its current name by Richard Dawkins in The Selfish Gene.
 The point of the thought experiment was to highlight that from a gene's-eye view, it is not the genome-wide relatedness that matters (which is usually how kin selection operates, i.e. cooperative behavior is directed towards relatives), but the relatedness at the particular locus that underlies the social behavior.

 Following Dawkins, a greenbeard is usually defined as a gene, or set of closely linked genes, that has three effects: